sarahyhi/Churn-Prediction-in-TriView-AI-Dashboard/README.md

 - **Generative AI for Reporting**: Automatically generates insightful reports to summarize trends and predictions, streamlining communication with stakeholders.

 ### Project Workflow
-1. Data Preparation
+**1. Data Preparation**
     - Data Cleaning and Analysis: Performed preprocessing tasks such as handling missing values, encoding categorical data, and normalizing features using Python libraries (*pandas, numpy*).
     - Exploratory Analysis: Identified key attributes influencing churn through visualization (*matplotlib, seaborn*) and feature engineering.
-2. Machine Learning
+**2. Machine Learning**
     - Trained multiple models on structured data to evaluate predictive accuracy.
     - Selected the most suitable model based on performance metrics such as accuracy, precision, and recall.
-3. TabPy Setup
+**3. TabPy Setup**
     - Installed and configured TabPy for real-time model integration into Tableau.
     - Exported preprocessed datasets and model outputs for compatibility with Tableau’s requirements.
-4. Prediction and Visualization
+**4. Prediction and Visualization**
     - Deployed machine learning predictions in Tableau using TabPy.
     - Designed an interactive dashboard to display real-time predictions and visualize feature importance.
-5. Generative AI Extension
+**5. Generative AI Extension**
     - Integrated a text-generation module to automate reporting, providing actionable insights based on prediction outcomes.

 ---